 A spinal cord injury can make life unbearable.
 The spinal cord is a complex bundle of nerves running through the spinal column that transmits messages from the brain to the body.
-When the spinal cord sustains damage, those signals experience interference—or get cut-off altogether.
+When the spinal cord sustains damage, those signals experience interference—or get cut off altogether.
 This frequently results in temporary or permanent paralysis or loss of feeling to the parts of the body below the site of the injury.

 Just as the head and neck move somewhat independently of the torso, the brain moves somewhat independently of the skull.
 When a person’s head sustains an impact or a sudden jolt (like the instant, forceful snapping of the head in a “whiplash” scenario), the brain itself can sustain tissue damage from moving unnaturally within the cranium.

-Severe whiplash can occur in even low-speed rear end collisions, and so can traumatic brain injury.
-This is why you should never wait to seek medical attention after a rear end collision, and you should also attend all of your follow-up appointments to make sure that new symptoms in need of further medical attention have not developed.
+Severe whiplash can occur in even low-speed rear-end collisions, and so can traumatic brain injury.
+This is why you should never wait to seek medical attention after a rear-end collision, and you should also attend all of your follow-up appointments to make sure that new symptoms in need of further medical attention have not developed.

 Burns, Lacerations, Complex Fractures, & Other Severe Injuries

-An impact can start a fire or cause an explosion, which may result in severe, life-threatening burns and scarring.
+An impact can start a fire or cause an explosion, which may cause severe, life-threatening burns and scars.
 In all but the most minor accidents, glass shatters and metal twists, creating sharp edges that can inflict deep cuts.
 These lacerations can cause massive blood loss or leave a person with long-lasting muscle and nerve damage.

 Secondary Accident Injuries

-Often, rear end collisions are the start of a chain reaction of tragedy.
-The disruption in the flow of traffic can cause a pile up of trucks and cars to happen fast, and they can slide into sidewalks, other lanes, or intersections, or get pushed into ditches or off embankments.
+Often, rear-end collisions are the start of a chain reaction of tragedy.
+The disruption in traffic flow can cause a pile-up of trucks and cars to happen fast, and they can slide into sidewalks, other lanes, or intersections, or get pushed into ditches or off embankments.

-Let’s sum up what we’ve learned about rear end collisions and their aftermath:
+Let’s sum up what we’ve learned about rear-end collisions and their aftermath: